 The apex of Alfonso fighting career came in 1340, on October 30.
 Things had again looked bleak when before the knights fought on land, a fleet of Muslim ships had defeated the Castilian fleet in the Straits of Gibraltar.
 Moreover, the Muslim armies of the king of Granada reinforced with North African Marinades (a North African dynasty) were marching on Sevilla.
 At the battle of the Salado River, the Christian forces of Alfonso and the Portuguese king gained an important victory along with much treasures.
-Alfonso even sent some of the banners captured from the Muslims to the Pope.
+Alfonso even sent some of the banners captured from the Muslims to the pope.
 The Christian forces were in reality able to be prepared for battle because of forewarning intelligence.
 Part of the Castilian fleet was now so widespread it sailed off the ports of North Africa, and the increase activity in the Moroccan ports was spotted-a great amass of some 80 ships-and a great tip off was dispatched to the King and his troops back home.
 Part of Alfonso's fleet were from Genoa, Italy.

-Historically, Alfonso is recognized as being ambitious with new taxes, loans from the Pope and fees for the realm.
-For the most part, early 1300s Spain was a collection of kingdoms, which consisted of Castile, Leon, Navarre, Portugal, and Aragon (which included Catalonia and Valencia).
-To the south lay Andalusia, still under Muslim Lords.
-The rise of towns as centers of trade and industry began to supplement, and augment in size and scope the castles, which more and more became a source of wealth for those in power.
-Their expansion gave rise to a crisis in the old manorial organization which was literally replaced.
-The varied campaigns and war in 1319 before the future king became king.
+Historically, Alfonso is recognized as being ambitious with new taxes, loans from the pope and fees for the realm.
+The rise of towns as centers of trade and industry began to supplement, augment in size and scope the castles, and more and more became a source of wealth for those in power.
+Their expansion gave rise to a crisis in the old manorial in 1319 before the future king became king.

 The Castle of Juan de Castilla, Lord of Valencia de Campos.
-Son of Alfonso X was appointed guardian of Alfonso XI, officially mayordomo mayor (high steward) of the future King but he died further weakened the fiefdoms and the expanse of populations made the concept of a nation inevitable.
+Son of Alfonso X was appointed guardian of Alfonso XI, officially mayordomo mayor (high steward) of the future King but he died organization which was literally replaced.
+The campaigns and war further weakened the fiefdoms and the expanse of populations made the concept of a nation inevitable.
 The nobility and gentry did not die out so easily and there was room for much turmoil in the growing ascendency of the states.
 Unfortunately, Alfonso XI died in

 1350 on Good Friday due to the plague and so he floats out of history.
 The passing of his funeral convoy along routes held by Moorish princes, out of reverence to this great Christian King, saw all engagements cease on orders of the Muslim leaders, whom said death had snatched away a most valiant king; a fountain of honor to themselves they claimed.
 The mistress of old Alfonso XI was (Eleanor) Leonora de Guzman, a real beauty of whom captivated Alfonso.
 She was mother to several other children including Don Tello, Lord of Aguilar, and the twins Fadrique and Henry (Count of Trastamara.)
 She was executed in 1351 by Maria the real queen, who was also daughter of Afonso IV, King of Portugal.
 So now we come to the 1300s and the time of Nuno.
 In Spain and Portugal, knights and powerful lords were still oppressing society.
-The king in realms of the present day Spain was Peter, or Pedro; August 30, 1334 - March 23, 1369 (Left, a photo of his statue by Luis Garcia), sometimes called the Cruel (el Cruel) or the Lawful (el Justiciero), was the king of Castile from 1350 to 1369.
-Tall, blond, muscular, was the son of Alfonso XI and the above mentioned Maria of Portugal, daughter of Afonso IV.
-He was the last ruler of the main branch of the House of Burgundy; incidentally Afonso IV also had a son called Peter the Cruel, or Pedro O Cruel in Portuguese, who married Constance (1336).
+The king in realms of the present day Spain was Peter, or Pedro; August 30, 1334 - March 23, 1369 (Left, a to speak of him as El Justiciero.
+Apologists were found to say that he had only killed people who refused to submit to the law or respect the rights of others.
+We shall see how true that is.
+Peter did have his supporters.
+Oddly enough, Ayalla confessed that merchants and traders, who enjoyed security under his rule, regretted loosing their security when the king fell.
+The English, who backed Peter, also remembered the king positively.